Get A Quote for Bike Insurance

 Cairn O'Mount - Scotland (Cat 3)

-Cairn O'Mount from the south side is 3.35km with an elevation gain of 319 meters.
+Cairn O'Mount from the south side is 3.35km with an elevation gain of 319 metres.
 It has an average gradient of 9.5%.
 However this climb starts shallower and steepens towards the top.
 With sections up towards 20%.

 The gradient is rarely constant.
 And this makes it a really difficult climb to pace your effort.
 You need to save some energy in the early sections because the last kilometre is the hardest.
 A truly steep hill.